Jasper Morrison & Naoto Fukasawa interviews on the Maruni stand at Salone del Mobile 2017.

 D.d: I’ve already asked this question to Jasper but it would be interesting to get your response – can you tell me about the move to introducing metal into the Maruni range?

 Maruni are well known for their furniture made from solid wood but in the past we have introduced subtle variations using plywood as in the ‘Roundish’ chair.
 The move to other materials like steel pipe or flat bar steel is an inevitable way to be developing the company of Maruni.
 It may be that after a few designs experimenting with these combinations we go back to a series of designs only made in solid wood – who knows?
 We also may head in a different direction, creating bigger things like sofas in the coming years.
-We will continue to focus on beautiful properties of wood that’s for sure.
+We will continue to focus on the beautiful properties of wood that’s for sure.
 In my period with the company we are not only trying to make good furniture but are attempting to make sculptural objects that have a special presence in peoples lives.
 These chairs and tables are not only a tool for everyday use but an artistic object that determine the look of an interior and makes it better.

 The person who chooses to buy Maruni furniture has often made the decision to use the object for the rest of their lifes – it’s an investment but one which will last and age with them.